 Oilfield services leader Schlumberger

-Schlumberger shares rose as much as 4 percent to their highest level in six weeks, even though Chief Executive Officer Paal Kibsgaard warned that analysts' first-quarter profit expectations were on the optimistic side.
+Schlumberger shares were up less than 1 percent, coming off a six-week high earlier in the day, after Chief Executive Officer Paal Kibsgaard warned that analysts' first-quarter profit expectations were on the optimistic side.

-A similar warning from the new CEO three months ago knocked 10 cents off estimates for the fourth quarter.
+A similar warning from the new CEO three months ago knocked 10 cents off fourth-quarter estimates.
 The current average first-quarter earnings estimate for Schlumberger is $1.07 per share, according to Thomson Reuters I/B/E/S.

 The International Energy Agency cut its oil demand forecast this week, saying the possibility of a credit crunch in Europe could set off a recession that would cut energy consumption.